Cheap Concrete Basement Floor Solutions

 Do any of your readers have a simple, inexpensive solution to covering concrete basement floors?
 We have done various things, including linoleum blocks.
 However, they came loose when it got damp/wet down there.

 Is there a good paint that will stay on and look good?
-I would like to know what others have tried for covering concrete basement floors.
+I would like to know what other Dollar Stretchers have tried for covering concrete basement floors.

 Do Your Prep Work

 First, you need to check the floor to see if it can be painted.
-Take a plastic trash bag or a piece of plastic drop cloth and spread it over a dry section of the basement floor (at least 1-foot by 1-foot).
+Take a plastic trash bag or a piece of plastic drop cloth and spread it over a dry section of the basement floor (at least 1 ft.
+X 1 ft).
 Using duct or masking tape, tape all four sides to the concrete so no air can escape from under the plastic.
 Let it sit for 24 hours.
-Pull the bag up, and inspect the concrete underneath.
+Pull the bag up and inspect the concrete underneath.
 If the concrete is damp, you have a moisture seepage problem and the concrete cannot be sealed.
 If it’s dry, you can paint it.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.